El salvador Country Commercial Guide

 Sales Service/Customer Support

 With an estimated 2.3 million Salvadorans residing in the United States, Salvadorans are familiar with U.S. products and like to receive U.S.-level customer service.
 Sellers can gain an edge by offering good service and customer support.
-Consumers’ and/or end users’ purchasing decisions respond differently depending on the product or sector.
+Consumers’ and/or end-users’ purchasing decisions vary depending on the product or sector.
 However, they are generally price-oriented and tied to credit conditions and after-sales service.
-The Consumer Protection Agency regularly raises awareness of consumer products’ quality and safety standards, making this a more prominent factor in purchase decisions.
+The Consumer Protection Agency regularly raises awareness of standards, making this a more prominent factor in purchase decisions.

 Local Professional Services